 How does it work?

-All our AS science students are from low income backgrounds and have a passion for science.
-We interview students prior to placements and pair them with scientists based on their subject interests and location for 2 weeks during the summer.
-Students also receive a bursary to pay for their lunch and travel expenses.Help a student
+All our year 12 science students are from low-income backgrounds and have a passion for STEM.
+We interview students prior to placements and pair them with scientists based on their interests.

 "Being able to support such a bright student who would not usually have the opportunity to have this experience was not only enjoyable, I could see it made a real difference.
 It was great!"

 "This has really fired me up for my studies"

 - Harness your passion and expertise as a practicing research scientist to give students a unique experience working alongside you for 2 weeks during the summer

 - Take the opportunity to make a difference to the prospects of these young people during your working day